Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrStorageClassification.md

 # Get-AzureRmRecoveryServicesAsrStorageClassification

 ## SYNOPSIS
-Gets storage classifications in Site Recovery.
+Gets the available(discovered) ASR storage classifications in the Recovery Services vault.

 ## SYNTAX